advaywelling/Memory-Allocator/README.md

 # Memory-Allocator
- Memory allocator in C - implementatin of malloc, calloc, realloc, and free
+ Memory allocator in C - implementation of malloc, calloc, realloc, and free